 e.
 Expiration of the Plan

 The term for which the Plan shall be in effect must be specified prior to its implementation, but such term may be extended or shortened if approved by the DSO and the third party supplier of the Restricted Data.
-The DSO shall notify the Internal Audit Director and the Contracts Manager of any extension, shortening or termination of the Plan.
-The Plan may not be terminated without at least thirty (30) days prior written notice to the DSO, who must promptly inform the Internal Audit Director and the Contracts Manager of such termination.
-The Contracts Manager must maintain and update records as appropriate and must notify the DSO and the Internal Audit Director at least thirty (30) days prior to expiration of the Plan.
+The DSO shall notify the Contracts Manager of any extension, shortening or termination of the Plan.
+The Plan may not be terminated without at least thirty (30) days prior written notice to the DSO, who must promptly inform the Contracts Manager of such termination.
+The Contracts Manager must maintain and update records as appropriate and must notify the DSO at least thirty (30) days prior to expiration of the Plan.
 When the Plan expires or is terminated, the DSO must ensure that the Restricted Data are removed from any equipment on which it resides and that such equipment is appropriately sanitized of all Restricted Data.
 The DSO must then inform the Employee that the Restricted Data have been removed and the Employee must notify the third party supplier of the Restricted Data of such removal and handle the retention or disposition of the data in accordance with the Plan.

 Upon approval, this Regulation shall be published on the appropriate UNC Charlotte website(s).
 The following offices and individuals shall be notified in writing with any subsequent revisions or amendments made to this Regulation:

 - Approved by the Chancellor, February 11, 2011